The Flash (film): Visual effects work and Ezra Miller controversy

 Following several controversial incidents and arrests involving Ezra Miller throughout 2022, WBD considered various options for the film after previously hoping that delaying its release would help avoid controversy.
-In August, WBD was considering three options: providing Miller an interview explaining their behavior and doing limited press for the film should they choose to accept professional help, with the film being released as planned; excluding Miller from all press of the film and recast their character in future projects should they choose to reject professional help; or cancel the film as a "last resort" if the situation further deteriorated.
+In August, WBD was considering three options: providing Miller an interview explaining their behavior and doing limited press for the film should they choose to accept professional help, with the film being released as planned; excluding Miller from all press of the film and recasting their character in future projects should they choose to reject professional help; or canceling the film as a "last resort" if the situation further deteriorated.
 The latter was considered an "unprecedented move" due to its large budget, although it would have come after WBD already canceled the nearly complete $90 million film Batgirl that was being produced for the streaming service HBO Max.
 WBD was not considering recasting Miller's role in the film because they were portraying multiple characters and appearing in nearly every scene.
-It was also considered "key" to the studio's future DCEU plans and was well received during test screenings despite Miller's legal troubles.
+It was also considered "key" to the studio's future DCEU plans and was well-received during test screenings despite Miller's legal troubles.
 Zaslav reiterated that The Flash received positive responses from the studio, and that they were committed to releasing it in theaters.
 Miller released a public apology through their representative soon afterward and announced they were seeking professional treatment for "complex mental health issues".
 Soon after, Miller and their agent met with Michael De Luca and Pamela Abdy, the co-chairpersons and co-CEOs of Warner Bros.
 Pictures Group, to apologize for their behavior.
 Barbara Muschietti later rejected reports that the film's release would have been canceled due to Miller's actions.